mastrio/IGB200FireGame/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Counter Fire is a student developed project for the IGB200 assesment submission for the DES project brief.
 This is the first prototype which is still lacking animations and a second scenario but features majority of the key fire mechanics.

+It is developed with a future port to iPad systems, so the movement and interaction systems were designed with this basis.
+As such click to move and interact was decided as this can mimic touch inputs.
+This was also the key principle behidn the fire managment systems design with interactabke sliders allowing the player to drag to manage the current burn.
+The hardware limitations also influenced the current visual assests and mechanics used, with attempts to prevent future performance issuses.

 The project is being developed by